-- 1. a household's gross income may not exceed the maximum income limit per household size for the Low Income limit (80% AMI) as published annually by HUD; - 2.
-30% of adjusted monthly income may not equal or exceed market rent; - 3. and may not be lower than the income minimum per household size.

-The income limits are attached and will be posted in the Community's Office.
+To qualify for Arbor Court, a household's gross income may not exceed the maximum income limit per household size for the Very Low Income limit (50% AMI) as published annually by HUD.
+Foster members are included in member count when determining if the household meets the income limit requirements.
+The income limits are attached and will be posted in the Arbor Court office.